peterlee123hi/coder-eval-cli/README.md

 ## Overview

-**Coder Eval CLI** is a tool to assist with testing LLM coding agents on SWE benchmarks.
+**Coder Eval CLI** is a tool to assist with testing LLMs on coding benchmarks.

 ### Key Features
-- Prepare local datasets for code generation models and agents
+- Prepare local datasets for code generation models
-- Integrates with standard coding benchmarks including problem-based (HumanEval, MBPP, APPS) and repository-based (SWE-bench verified)
+- Integrates with standard coding benchmarks including HumanEval, MBPP, APPS
 - Generates detailed logs and evaluation summary

 ## Installation